basho/basho_docs/content/riak/kv/2.2.0/setup/installing/debian-ubuntu.md

 ## Installing with apt

-Basho has Riak KV packages on move the [packagecloud.io](https://packagecloud.io/basho/riak?filter=debs) hosting service.
+Basho has Riak KV packages on the [packagecloud.io](https://packagecloud.io/basho/riak?filter=debs) hosting service.
 Instructions for installing via shell scripts, manual installation, Chef, and Puppet can be found in packagecloud's [installation docs](https://packagecloud.io/basho/riak/install).

 Platform-specific pages are linked below: